synthetos/tg_pytest/README.md

     - Use "status" to match the status in the footer
     - Use "count" to match the count in the footer
   - "sr" contains the elements to check in the status reports:
-    - If "sr" is present, test all keys or exact match, e.g. stat:3
+    - If "sr" is present, test all keys for exact match, e.g. stat:3
   - "er" contains the elements to check in any exception reports
     - Any ERs thrown will be displayed
     - ERs will be displayed by default unless disabled by "display":false
     - No elements are actually matched

+As new test functionality is added it will appear here<br>

+Note that the `sr` tests generate a "synthetic" status report, which is the union of all elements received by all status reports.
+The last instance of an element is what sticks.
+It's still useful set status reports to Verbose: See `/data/000-setup/setup-centered-baseline-001.json` for an example.

 Note that strings in embedded JSON do not need to be escaped, as TinyG will always accept JSON in relaxed mode, regardless of whether it's set to relaxed or strict JSON mode.
 (In strict mode all *responses* will be strict, of course).
 The shortcuts also work, like 't' for true or 'n' for null.
 The following example still produces valid JSON but is simpler to edit and maintain: